 Archie B. Gupalor, Filipino, born 1968, has served as the Vice President for National Sales of the Company since March 2012.
 He has been with the San Miguel Group since 1991.
-Prior to his appointment in the Company, he held the position of Vice President and General Manager of San Miguel Integrated Sales of San Miguel Foods, Inc..
-He earned his Bachelor of Science degree in Industrial Psychology at the University of San Carlos and has attended several programs here and abroad.
+Prior to his appointment in the Company, he held the position of Vice President and General Manager of San Miguel Integrated Sales of San Miguel Foods, Inc. He earned his Bachelor of Science degree in Industrial Psychology at the University of San Carlos and attended several programs here and abroad, including the Executive Management Development Program of the Harvard Business Publishing.

 Efren P. Gabrillo, Filipino, born 1955, has served as the Vice President for Controllers of the Company since July 2012.
 He is also a Director of PSTPL and the Controller of most of the Company's subsidiaries.
 The various positions he has held in the Company include Assistant Vice President for Controllers (June 2010-June 2012), Assistant Vice President for Internal Audit (September 2009-May 2010), and various supervisory and managerial positions in Accounting, Treasurers, Business Support and Services, and Materials and Services Procurement.
-A certified public accountant, Mr. Gabrillo is a member of the Philippine Institute of Certified Public Accountants and the Institute of Internal Auditors Philippines.
+A certified public accountant, Mr. Gabrillo is a member of the Philippine Institute of Certified Public Accountants.
 He is a graduate of Bachelor of Science in Commerce, major in Accounting, from the De La Salle University.
 He also completed the Management Development Program of the AIM in October 2003 and has attended numerous trainings here and abroad.

 Joel Angelo C. Cruz, Filipino, born 1961, has served as the Vice President of the Office of the General Counsel of the Company since March 2013 and the Corporate Secretary and Compliance Officer of the Company since April 2010.
 He holds the following positions, among others: Corporate Secretary and Compliance Officer of Petrogen, Corporate Secretary of LLCDC, NVRC, PMC, and PFC; Corporate Secretary of Petron Global Limited; Assistant Corporate Secretary of MNHPI; and Trustee of PFI.
 Atty.
-Cruz was formerly the Assistant Vice President of the Office of the General Counsel, Assistant Corporate Secretary and Legal Counsel of the Company, and Assistant Corporate Secretary of all the Company's subsidiaries, Associate of Del Rosario & Del Rosario Law Offices (1986) and Brilliantes Nachura Navarro & Arcilla Law Offices (1987-1989).
+Cruz was formerly the Assistant Vice President of the Office of the General Counsel, Assistant Corporate Secretary and Legal Counsel of the Company, and Assistant Corporate Secretary of all the Company's subsidiaries.
 He is a member of the Integrated Bar of the Philippines.
 Atty.
 Cruz holds a Bachelor of Arts degree in Economics from the University of the Philippines and a Bachelor of Laws from San Beda College.
+He attended the Basic Management Program of the AIM in 1997 as well as numerous local and foreign trainings and seminars.

 Rodulfo L. Tablante, born 1953, has served as the Vice President for Operations of the Company since November 2013.
 He was the Head of Corporate Technical and Engineering Services Group of the Company from 2009 to 2013.
 Mr. Tablante was College Instructor and Mechanical Engineering Reviewer in the Cebu Institute of Technology (1975-1978 and 1976-1977, respectively), Process Control Engineer, Operations Planning and Control Head and Plant Operation Superintendent of SMC Mandaue Brewery (1976-1979, 1979-1980 and 1980-1984, respectively), Engineering Manager and Project Manager of SMC - Polo Brewery (1984-1989 and 1989-1992, respectively), Assistant Brewery Consultant, Assistant Vice President, Engineering Manager and Vice President and Engineering Manager of SMC - Corporate Technical Services (1992-2001, 2001-2004 and January 2005-2007, respectively).
 He was a consultant of SMC from 2007 until December 2009.
-Mr. Tablante has a Bachelor of Science degree in Mechanical Engineering from the Cebu Institute of Technology and earned units for a Master's degree in Mechanical Engineering from the same institute.
+Mr. Tablante has a Bachelor of Science degree in Mechanical

+Engineering from the Cebu Institute of Technology and earned units for a Master's degree in Mechanical Engineering from the same institute.